 Some of the trends from various generations make themselves apparent on social media, too.
 On Instagram, higher education institutions have seen an enormous increase in engagement, lending more credence to the idea that Gen Z is focused on self-improvement.

 The increase in alcohol and other “fun” purchases are also reflected in social media use, with engagement rates for alcohol brands skyrocketing on Facebook.

 The most important takeaway for brands and marketers is this: everything is fluid.
 While there are some emerging trends we will likely see stick around—specifically those that revolve around convenience—others could disappear the moment life returns to some semblance of normal.

-Behaviors we’ve expected and even helped to cultivate have changed and will continue to change.
+Consumer behavior we’ve expected and even helped to cultivate has changed during COVID-19 and will continue to change.
 Marketers must be fluid, too.

 Consumers are placing a much higher standard on employee treatment than ever before, which means brands must answer the call with increased health and safety policies and procedures.
 Whatever you can share with the world about how you plan to keep your staff members safe, by all means, share it.